NBISweden/workshop-snakemake-byoc/precourse.md

   a [Slack](https://slack.com/) workspace for the workshop.
 You can choose to download and install the app or to run it in your browser.

-## Feedback sessions
+## Workshop structure

 We will work in small groups during the workshop that will each have their own teacher.
+The workshop is split into short lectures, feedback sessions and coding sessions.
+During the coding sessions, you will have time to work on your workflow.
+A teacher and maximum three other participants will be online with you for questions during these coding sessions.

-During the first feedback session, you will receive feedback from your group to make sure you have a good starting point to work on your project during the workshop.
+During the feedback session on the first day, you will be asked to present your project so that you can receive feedback from your group to make sure you have a good starting point to work on your project during the workshop.

--  Please prepare a brief presentation of your "bring-your-own-code" project so that you can present the project to your group for the feedback session.
+-  Please prepare a brief presentation of your "bring-your-own-code" project.
 Each participant will get in total 30 minutes for the presentation and for questions and feedback.